-She hopes to inspire more Ugandans to study primates, and to build a network of people who understand primate biology and are motivated to help conserve the animals.
+She hopes to inspire more Ugandans to study primates and build a network of people who understand primate biology and are motivated to help conserve the animals.

 Everlyne Omondi, Kenya

-Everlyne Omondi is a PhD student at the University at Albany where she will join the Paleobiology Lab.
-She completed her BS in zoology from Maasai Mara University and she earned an advanced certificate in paleoanthropology from the Turkana Basin Institute.
+Everlyne Omondi is a PhD student at the University at Albany in the Paleobiology Lab.
+She completed her BS in zoology from Maasai Mara University and earned an advanced certificate in paleoanthropology from the Turkana Basin Institute.
 Her graduate work will focus on the analysis of late Miocene taxonomic and ecological turnover in large mammal faunas from eastern Africa.
-She has participated in several field work expeditions in the Turkana Basin focusing on the late Cenozoic geology and paleontology of the region.
-Omondi also held multi-year intern positions for paleontology and paleoanthropology collections housed at the National Museums of Kenya in Nairobi, and the Turkana Basin Institute in Iliret.
+She has participated in several fieldwork expeditions in the Turkana Basin, focusing on the late Cenozoic geology and paleontology of the region.
+Omondi also held multi-year intern positions for paleontology and paleoanthropology collections housed at the National Museums of Kenya in Nairobi and the Turkana Basin Institute in Iliret.